rushout09/rushout09.github.io/index.md

 Currently I am working on SeoExpert AI - A Productized service that uses AI agents to automate SEO.

 I write infrequently about tech, business, and personal experiences.
 Some of the earlier posts are amatuer and cringe.
+I used to write like AI before it was (un)cool.
 Newer ones are just plain cringe.

 ## Posts